UW-Solar/Website-Reference/README.md

 git pull origin master
 ```

 Now you should see the file explorer on the left side of the screen begin to fill up with files for the website.
 Wait for these commands to finish running.
 Once they complete with no errors, you've successfully got all the files for the Website!
-You may or may not see that VS Code is trying to recommend things for you to download in the bottom right corner. **ACCEPT EVERYTHING VS CODE SUGGESTS AND INSTALL**.
+You may or may not see that VS Code is trying to recommend things for you to download in the bottom right corner. **IF VS CODE SUGGESTS ANYTHING, ACCEPT EVERYTHING VS CODE SUGGESTS AND INSTALL.
+OTHERWISE IGNORE THIS MESSAGE**.
 All the add-ons VS Code is suggesting are meant to help improve your experience editing the website.
 Now you can make the adjustments/edits you need to make.
 Unless you are a high level HTML, CSS, and JavaScript programmer, please only follow the documentation for making edits to every page.
 If you follow this documentation closely, you will not run into any errors.

 ## 6. Checking your Changes